"Slooh.com is an excellent example of an intuitive, user-friendly remote telescope interface.”

 Celebrate the Transcontinental Eclipse, a Total Solar Eclipse, August 21st, 2017 in Stanley, Idaho, with Slooh as it hosts a three day cultural festival for community members.
 Slooh recently published a book, The Saturn Above It, An Anthology of Short Fiction About Space, edited by Karen Stevens.
 Slooh is supported by investment from Connecticut Innovations, the State’s venture capital investment fund.

-Slooh Classroom costs $1 per student per month ($10 per school year).
+Slooh Classroom costs $50 per classroom per year .
 We are seeking donors whose funding will allow us to provide Slooh Classroom for free to schools and students.
-Our goal is to raise $30,000 in order to bring Slooh to 3,000 students for a year.
+Our goal is to raise $30,000 in order to bring Slooh to 600 classrooms, reaching an estimated 15,000 students for a year.

 We will promote the program to teachers, schools, and through partnerships with organizations such as the Astronomical Society of the Pacific, the NSTA, and others.
-We will offer each classroom up to 30 accounts which will enable students to access Slooh.com from school or home.
+We will offer each classroom an account which will enable teachers and students to access Slooh.com from school.

 Slooh is interested in partnering with corporations on a regional or national basis to expand this program to urban schools.
 We have promoted astronomy together with Google, Vodafone, Paramount Pictures and other corporate partners.
 Please contact firstname.lastname@example.org to learn more.